Kenya court finds killing of Pakistani news anchor unlawful – DW – 07/08/2024

 "In my country today, there is no press freedom whatsoever," said Siddique, adding that she was "not optimistic" about receiving justice in Pakistan.

-But in regards to the Kenyan court rulilng, she said: "I finally feel that some form of justice has been achieved."
+In regards to the Kenyan court ruling, she said: "I finally feel that some form of justice has been achieved."

 This report used material from AP and AFP news agencies